RustamYunusov/SQL/README.md

-This is request templates  SQL
+This is request templates  SQL.
+Do clone 29.01.2024